huyingjie/notebook/source/neuroscience/depression.md

 * gut: 100 million neurons
 * over 100 neurotransmitter

-The whole brain is billions of neurons sending elecrrical signals that turn into chemical signals in order to communicate.
+The whole brain is billions of neurons sending electrical signals that turn into chemical signals in order to communicate.

 ## neuron + electrical pulse

 Each electrical pulse—and resulting squirt of neurotransmitter—is not an order commanding the next neuron’s actions; <font color="blue">it is more like a vote on what the next neuron should do.</font> The whole pattern of activity is like a presidential election.
 Everyone votes on who the president should be, and depending on those votes, the country veers off in one direction or another.
 If you can change the number of votes in a few key swing states by only a few percentage points, you can dramatically change the course of the country.
 The same is true of the brain. <font color="blue">By changing the firing rate of neurons in a few key regions, you can influence the pattern of activity in the entire brain.</font>

-Excerpt From: Alex Korb.
-“The Upward Spiral.”
-Apple Books.

 **Good news: small changes in complex systems like the brain can sometimes have big effects.**
 ## the asymmetries of the two hemispheres

-two complementary halves of a whole rather than as two individual entities or identities.
+Two complementary halves of a whole rather than as two individual entities or identities.

 two cerebral hemispheres that process information in uniquely different ways

 perceive the big picture, how everything is related

-if you are a Carl Jung fan, then there’s our sensing mind (left hemisphere) versus our intuitive mind (right hemisphere), and our judging mind (left hemisphere) versus our perceiving mind (right hemisphere).
+If you are a Carl Jung fan, then there’s our sensing mind (left hemisphere) versus our intuitive mind (right hemisphere), and our judging mind (left hemisphere) versus our perceiving mind (right hemisphere).

 Taylor, Jill Bolte.
 My Stroke of Insight (p.
 134).
 Penguin Publishing Group.
 Kindle Edition.